Columbia University School of Social Work logo

 Bio:

-Dr. Guilamo-Ramos’ research interests are related to family-based approaches to the prevention of adolescent health risk behaviors, including alcohol, tobacco and other drug use and sexual risk behavior.
-His research primarily focuses on Latino and African American youth and their families.
-Additional research interests include parent-adolescent communication and intervention research.
+Dr. Guilamo-Ramos' research interests are related to the role of families in promoting Latino and African American adolescent health, with a special focus on preventing HIV/AIDS, sexually transmitted infections and unintended pregnancies.
+Additional research interests include parent-adolescent communication, intervention research, HIV prevention, and alcohol and drug use.
 Dr. Guilamo-Ramos has conducted research primarily in urban, resource-poor settings, such as the South Bronx, Harlem and Lower East Side communities of New York City.
-Most recently, Dr. Guilamo-Ramos has extended his focus to Dominican youth and families who reside in the Dominican Republic.
+More recently, Dr. Guilamo-Ramos has extended his focus to HIV-prevention among vulnerable populations in the Dominican Republic and in India.

 Research Interests: